nnat157/Google_Replica/README.md

 # Google_Replica
-A  frontend clone of the Google Search webpage.
+A clone of frontend of the Google Search webpage.